Slow Cooker Carnitas (Mexican Pulled Pork)

 All you have to do is place the pork into the crock pot (or whatever slow cooker you have), add in the rest of the ingredients, and then cover and cook!

-Let it cook on low for 6-8 hours, or high for 4 hours.
+Let it cook on low for 8-10 hours.
 Check to see that the pork is tender and shreds easily.
 Enjoy!

 FAQs

-Allow your pork to cool off, and then store it in an airtight container.
+Allow your pork to cool, and store it in an airtight container.
 Refrigerate it for 3-4 days.
 You can also freeze it by storing it in a freezer ziploc and removing the air the best you can.
-It’ll be good frozen for 3-4 months.
-All it to defrost in the refrigerator, or heat it on the stovetop until it’s warmed through.
+It’ll be good frozen for 3 months.
+Allow it to defrost in the refrigerator, or heat it on the stovetop until it’s warmed through.

-Carnitas and pulled pork are very similar but they’re not the same, and the difference lies in the way they’re cooked.
-They’re both seasoned with similar Mexican flavors and then cooked slowly so the meat gets tender and is falling apart.
+Carnitas and pulled pork are very similar but they’re not the same, and the difference lies in the seasonings.
+Carnitas are seasoned with similar Mexican flavors and then cooked slowly so the meat gets tender and is falling apart.
 Then, carnitas is cooked a little bit longer in the oven to crisp up the edges a bit.

 Serving Suggestions

-• When I think of pulled pork, my mind goes to tacos in every form!
+• When I think of carnitas, my mind goes to tacos in every form!
 Put this meat in a normal taco with avocado, tomatoes, and cheese, or put it on a taco baked potato!

-• Go for a lighter route and add your pork to a dorito taco salad, or on top of your favorite salad.
+• Go for a different route and add your pork to a dorito taco salad, or on top of your favorite salad.

-• Add some pulled pork to a black bean sweet potato quesadilla.
+• Add some carnitas to a black bean sweet potato quesadilla.

 • Don’t forget pico de gallo and guacamole for delicious toppings!

-• Pop some sheet pan fajita nachos in the oven and add some pulled pork on top.
+• Pop some sheet pan fajita nachos in the oven and add some carnitas on top.

 • In a similar vein, make some loaded french fries with cheese, pork, and the toppings of your choice.